Touch and Go: Easily Add Capacitive Sense to Just About Anything

 Additionaly, the cost for touch sensing solutions has decreased over time as the underlying technology has become far more cost effective due to the enormous volumes of the touch-screen handset revolution.
-What was once a high-priced oddity in the marketplace and perceived as "very high end," is now commonplace and very inexpensive to manufacture.
+What was once a high-priced oddity in the marketplace and perceived as exclusive is now widely available and very inexpensive to manufacture.

 Furthermore, technology innovation has driven costs down.
 Touch sense solutions have gone from dedicated modules with dozens of components to single CMOS-based ICs that are connected to low-cost touch screens, printed on plastic, or even metal, as part of the overall device enclosure.
 This innovation has not only driven cost down, it has also decreased complexity in touch design, making it easier to add to almost any device.